telosnetwork/telos-docs/docs/quickstart/wallets/getting-some-tlos.md

 :::info
 For a guided tutorial on how to bridge TLOS between different chains, click [here](https://help.telos.net/en_US/getting-started/how-to-bridge-tlos-between-different-blockchains).

-Feel free to visit the "[Withdraw, Transfer, and Send TLOS](./withdraw-transfer-and-send-tlos.md)" section for details on transferring TLOS between Zero and EVM.
+Feel free to visit the Withdraw, Transfer, and Send TLOS section for details on transferring TLOS between Zero and EVM.
 :::